zverok/magic_cloud/README.md

 Current state
 -------------

-This library is extracted from real-life project.
+This library is extracted from a real-life project.
 It should be pretty stable (apart from bugs introduced during extraction and gemification).

 What it really lacks for now, is thorough (or any) testing, and